Heikki Silvennoinen: 2000s

 In 2002 Silvennoinen formed the group SF-Blues with well-known Finnish musicians Pepe Ahlqvist (harp, vocal) and Dave Lindholm (guitar, vocal), with all members sharing songwriting duties on their first album.
 In the following year, singer Erja Lyytinen replaced Lindholm for next album.
 In 2005 guitarist Jukka Tolonen and singer Mikko Kuustonen joined the group in order to make their second album, Joutomailla.
 Other musicians that have been involved with the band include singer Eero Raittinen and keyboardist Jukka Gustavson.
 In the 2000s Silvennoinen did voice acting work for some children movie characters needing Finnish overdubs.

+Death

+Silvennoinen died in his sleep after a long illness at his home in Pälkäne, Finland, on the morning of 18 December 2024.
+He was 70 years old.